entrepreneur-interet-general/CIS-front/README.md

 #### To do list :

-1. set up a basic Flask skeleton
+1. DONE - set up a basic Flask skeleton
-1. make the landing page + integrate a form
+1. DONE - make the landing page + integrate a form
+1. DONE - deploy with domain name
-1. create a login page and store users in db
+1. DONE - create a login page and store users in db
 1. connect logged pages to [openscraper](https://github.com/entrepreneur-interet-general/OpenScraper) API + display results
 1. create a search engine based on [openscraper](https://github.com/entrepreneur-interet-general/OpenScraper) API